-People who have been charged with a sex crime, like indecent exposure, should always consult with a trustworthy Massachusetts sex crime defense lawyer such as Attorney James Powderly.
-Even though indecent exposure is usually categorized as a misdemeanor offense, people who are convicted of this sex crime may have to pay fines, do community service, attend counseling and may also have to register as a sex offender.
+People who have been charged with a sex crime, like indecent exposure, should always consult with a trustworthy Massachusetts sex crime defense lawyer.
+Even though indecent exposure is usually categorized as a misdemeanor offense, people who are convicted of this sex crime may have to pay fines, do community service, attend counseling.
 These legal consequences not only cause a person numerous setbacks, but can also limit a person’s quality of life for many years to come.
 For this reason, people should always hire a Massachusetts indecent exposure defense attorney who will place every effort into securing a winning case outcome on their behalf.

 EARLY INTERVENTION IS THE KEY TO A PROPER DEFENSE

 It is extremely important to have an experienced and knowledgeable attorney begin working on your case as early as possible.
 Critical issues, such as how your particular case will be filed and what charges will be leveled against you, are decided, many a time, very soon after your arrest or during the investigatory period.
 Early intervention gives us an opportunity to potentially reduce or dismiss either felony or misdemeanor charges against you before the first court date.

 • Imprisonment in Jail or House of Corrections for Not More Than Six (6) Months

 • Fine of Not More than Two Hundred ($200) Dollars

 Chapter 272: Section 53.
 Penalty for certain offenses